Supercolony-net/openbrush-contracts/docs/docs/examples/reentrancy-guard.md

 }
 ```

+### Step 5: Add stub contract

-5. To simplify cross contract call to `FlipOnMe` contract let's create a wrapper around the contract's account id.
+To simplify cross contract call to `FlipOnMe` contract let's create a wrapper around the contract's account id.
 For that, we will define another contract in this crate with `#[ink_lang::contract(compile_as_dependency = true)]`
 and empty methods but with the same signature as in the original contract.

 ```rust
 /// This is a stub implementation of contract with method `flip_on_me`.